Instinction (video game)

 Instinction is an upcoming action-adventure video game developed and published by Hashbane Interactive, based in New Zealand.
 Inspired by the Dino Crisis game series, development began around early 2020.
-It was originally scheduled for release in September 2022, although additional project financing helped fund a larger development team to create a superior game, with the release pushed to 2025.
-It will be published for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.
+It was originally scheduled for release in September 2022, although additional project financing helped fund a larger development team to expand the game, with the release pushed to 2025.
+It will be released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.

 Gameplay

 Instinction is an action-adventure game.
+Much of the game is set in the Valley of the Rift, where past and present timelines collide.
+Hidden within the Yucatán Peninsula, the valley is home to dinosaurs that co-exist with an ancient civilization of humans, who work to protect the area and its creatures.
+The player takes control of Isabel Sierra, a young Mexican-American ecologist.
+Isabel's grandmother, born within the peninsula, becomes terminally ill and requests that Isabel travel there to return an heirloom belonging to her indigenous people.
+Meanwhile, an organization descends upon the area and its inhabitants, claiming that its reason for being there is to stop a natural disaster.

-In addition to single-player, it will also include a cooperative mode for up to three players.
+In addition to single-player, the game will also include a cooperative mode for up to three players.
 It is played from first- and third-person perspectives.
 Set in an open world, the game will feature changing weather and a variety of locations, including forests, temples, and scientific research facilities.
-The game will initially feature more than 25 prehistoric creatures, including Smilodon, Kronosaurus, Homo floresiensis, and various dinosaurs.
+The game will initially feature more than 25 prehistoric creatures, including Smilodon, Kronosaurus, Homo floresiensis, and various dinosaurs such as Carnotaurus.
 Additional prehistoric creatures will be added through downloadable content, with fan suggestions being taken into consideration.

 The game will include various weapons, and in addition to shooting enemies, it will also encourage exploration and puzzle-solving.
 Aside from main objectives, the player will also have side missions to complete, such as collecting ancient artifacts.
 The game will have an array of customisation options relating to weapons, player skins, and the heads-up display.